AustinJVC/AustinJVC/README.md

 </details>

 <details>
-<summary>⚙️ <strong>Homelab & VPS Shenanigans</strong></summary>
+<summary>⚙️ <strong>Homelab & Server Shenanigans</strong></summary>

 - Self-hosting dashboards, media servers, monitoring software, websites, game servers, password managers, and more...
-- Routing traffic through more encrypted tunnels & proxies than necessary... like a paranoid raccoon
+- Routing traffic through more encrypted tunnels & proxies than necessary...
 - Running everything in proxied containers like a responsible adult

 </details>

 ---

-📬 You can reach me at: **austin@theslow.net**
+📬 You can reach me at: **contact@austinvc.ca**
 🧭 Oh... and I'm also on The Slow Net: [theslow.net/austin](https://theslow.net/austin)

 ---